Always run a Quick Revs check before buying a used car.

 Primarily, driving an unregistered vehicle is illegal and carries significant fines.
 Any time a car is photographed by a speed camera, the registration plate is run, and the police will see if the car is registered or not.
 In the event of an accident, plates are also checked.
 If it turns out the car isn't registered, not only will there be fines, but the vehicle itself may be seized.

 Secondly, checking to see if the registration matches the car can help you avoid buying a stolen vehicle.
 It’s not completely uncommon for stolen registration plates to be attached to unrelated stolen vehicles to try to hide the fact the car was stolen.
-A simple VIC rego check sees right through it.
+A simple VIC rego check online sees right through it.

 Lastly, you’ll also see if the vehicle is insured when you conduct a VIC rego check.
 Car insurance is compulsory in Australia (Hence compulsory third party insurance), and if you’re in an accident with an uninsured car, the price will be extreme.

 A VIC rego check is a pretty simple check.
 It’s quick and free, but only gives you information on a very specific aspect of the car.
-If you want to learn more about the vehicle you’re interested in buying, you’ll need a REVS check, also known as a PPSR report or car history report.
+If you want to learn more about the vehicle rego check you’re interested in buying, you’ll need a REVS check, also known as a PPSR report or car history report.

 will tell you about registration and insurance.
 A car history report, however, will also tell you: